 What is LinkedIn?

-If you are looking to connect with a company or organization, you can type their name into the LinkedIn search box at the top of the site.
-If they have a LinkedIn Page, you can learn more about them including accessing a list of people on LinkedIn who may work for them.
-With that information, you’re able to see if you have any connections that know someone at the company for a warm introduction.
+If you want to connect with a company or organization, type the name into the search box at the top of the LinkedIn site or mobile app.
+If they have a LinkedIn Company Page, you can learn more about them and access a list of people who work for them and are on LinkedIn.
+With that information, you can see if you have any connections who know someone at the company for an introduction.